Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

 \subsubsection{Interaction in VR}

-Inherent characteristics of virtual environments provide users with novel opportunities for interacting with these environments and settings.
-Many interaction methods require additional controllers, such as handheld ones, while gaze-based interaction can solely be executed by using built-in or integrated eye trackers in a hands-free way.
-However, there are numerous challenges with regard to precision, time efficiency, and simplicity.
-In this section, we focus on works that revolve around eye-based interaction techniques in VR that address existing challenges in this field.
-An overview of all papers in this section is depicted in Table~\ref{tab:sec_4_2_1}.
+Inherent characteristics of virtual environments provide users with novel opportunities for interaction.
+Many interaction methods require additional controllers, such as handheld ones.
+In contrast, gaze-based interaction can be executed solely by using built-in or integrated eye trackers in a hands-free manner.
+However, numerous challenges exist concerning precision, time efficiency, and simplicity.
+In this section, we focus on works that address existing challenges around eye-based interaction techniques in VR.
+Table~\ref{tab:sec_4_2_1} provides an overview of papers in this section.

-\paragraph{User Interface Design} We first present a review focusing on the design of user interfaces based on eye tracking in VR.
-The main goal of these interfaces is to allow for robust interaction while minimizing the time and effort required by users.
-In the field of VR, several works have addressed this issue.
-For instance, Reiter et al.~\cite{reiter2022look} introduced a hand-attached menu design that can be navigated with wrist rotation and interacted with the eyes, freeing up one hand for other tasks.
-In another work, Choi et al.~\cite{choi2022kuiper} proposed a solution to the ``Midas Touch'' problem~\cite{jacob1990you}, a phenomenon that occurs when a user's gaze falsely interacts with an object or menu item during a search task.
-Choi et al. defined the gazing region between $25^{\circ}$ and $45^{\circ}$ as the ``Kuiper Belt'' which is not frequently targeted by the users during interaction due to being outside of the comfortable eye movement region~\cite{DGaze_gaze_prediction_tvcg20,foulsham2011and}, but still within the physically reachable area~\cite{stahl2001eye,stahl1999amplitude}.
-By placing menu items within the Kuiper Belt region, Choi et al.~\cite{choi2022kuiper} showed the number of false inputs during the search task significantly reduced, and the Midas Touch problem was avoided.
+\paragraph{User Interface Design} We first present a review of the design of user interfaces based on eye tracking in VR.
+The primary goal of these interfaces is to enable robust interaction while minimizing the time and effort required.
+Several works have addressed this issue.
+For instance, \cite{reiter2022look} introduced a hand-attached menu design that can be navigated with wrist rotation and interacted with the eyes, freeing up one hand for other tasks. \cite{choi2022kuiper} proposed a solution to the ``Midas Touch'' problem~\cite{jacob1990you}, a phenomenon that occurs when users' gaze falsely interacts with an object or menu item during a search task, by defining the gazing region between $25^{\circ}$ and $45^{\circ}$ as the ``Kuiper Belt'' which is not frequently targeted by the users during interaction due to being outside of the comfortable eye movement region~\cite{DGaze_gaze_prediction_tvcg20}, but still within the physically reachable area~\cite{stahl2001eye,stahl1999amplitude}.
+By placing menu items within the Kuiper Belt, the number of false inputs during the search task was significantly reduced, avoiding the Midas Touch.